ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Photo: Mount Greylock summit, Adams, Mass., June 4, 2010, Tom Fiore

 Common Roadside-Skipper often takes minerals and moisture from bare soil areas, such as roadsides; hence its long-standing common name.
-In the same large genus as Pepper and Salt Skipper, it has a similar but much wider range, extending all the way to the west coast and well into Canada, and through the southeastern United States south to north Georgia, although at higher elevations and inland, not on the lowland coastal plain (BMNA 2010; Layberry 1998).
+In the same large genus as Pepper and Salt Skipper, it has a similar but much wider range, extending all the way to the west coast and well into Canada, and through the southeastern United States south to north Georgia, although at higher elevations and inland, not on the lowland coastal plain (BAMONA 2010; Layberry 1998).
 It is scarce or at least not abundant anywhere in its east coast range.

 Host Plants and Habitat